Wheelbarrow Planter Ideas

 Tips for a Growing Wheelbarrow

 • Make sure the wheel is at least half buried.
-If it starts to roll, the whole thing will tip over and out.
+If it starts to roll, the whole thing could tip over.

-• Consider drainage holes in the bottom or a rain protected area.
+• Consider adding drainage holes in the bottom or moving the barrow to a rain protected area.
 The barrow can flood easily.

-• Label, Label and Label again.
-You will absolutely forget what you have planted and if it is edible.
+• Label all seeds and starts.
+You will may forget what you have planted and if it is edible.